DominoJP/Image-Encryption-AES/README.md

 - Applying AES encryption to a public image dataset
 - Demonstrating the complexity of image encryption
 - Utilizes AI tools for generating the sequential program version
-- Applies parallelism to the encryption algorithm to demonstrates the difference in performance between parallel and sequential encryption.
+- Applies parallelism to the encryption algorithm to demonstrate the difference in performance between parallel and sequential encryption.